Civic Engagement Minor

 Take action with service learning opportunities

 Our distinctive block plan structure will enable you to experience aspects of civic engagement and service learning that are outside the reach of undergraduates at colleges on a traditional semester plan.
-You can even use civic engagement coursework to complete an Ingenuity in Action project.
+You can even use civic engagement coursework to complete an Ingenuity in Action experience.
 Experiential learning means you meet people working in the real world on issues you care about.
 In other words, you aren’t anchored to just reading about policy and its impact—you will see it firsthand.

 Alumni support Tanzania Water Projects